What does a News Clipping Service do?

 - Identify the Purpose:

-- Without clear goals, media monitoring becomes a vague and inefficient exercise.
+- Without clear goals, media monitoring is inefficient and wont provide the information needed for action.

 - Defining goals provides a roadmap, ensuring that the monitoring efforts are focused and relevant.